Born: June 14, 1811

 Ohio connection: Resident

-Author and social reformer Harriet Beecher Stowe, whose Uncle Tom’s Cabin helped galvanized antislavery efforts across the nation, was a Connecticut native who spent the years 1832–1850 in Cincinnati, Ohio.
-During those eighteen years, she would become a nationally recognized author, wife, and mother to 6 children, settling in the Walnut Hills area.
+Author and social reformer Harriet Beecher Stowe, whose Uncle Tom’s Cabin helped galvanize anti-slavery efforts across the nation, was a Connecticut native who spent the years 1832–1850 in Cincinnati, Ohio.
+During those eighteen years, she would become a nationally-recognized author, wife, and mother to six children, settling in the Walnut Hills area.
 Proximity to the Kentucky border intellectually and ethically embroiled her in the slavery controversy as her home was unstintingly offered as a refuge to those slaves fleeing toward Canada along the Underground Railroad.
 Brief tours of the South and outrage over the Compromise of 1850 added to her determination to lay bare to Northern and Southern readers the true barbarity of the slavery system.

-After the enactment of the Fugitive Slave Law, Stowe wrote her scathing indictment of the plantation system, which she entitled Uncle Tom’s Cabin.
+After the enactment of the Fugitive Slave Law, Stowe wrote her scathing indictment of the plantation system which she entitled Uncle Tom’s Cabin.
 Initially published in a series of 40 installments in the anti-slavery weekly The National Era starting with the June 5, 1851, issue.
 The work earned Stowe $300.
 Despite having a small circulation, copies of The National Era were widely distributed across the country among family and friends.
 Impressed by its potential, Boston publisher J. P. Jewett contacted Stowe with whom an agreement was reached to publish the work in its entirety in March 1852.
 In its initial year as a publication in book form, 300,000 copies of Uncle Tom’s Cabin were sold, meeting both critical acclaim and derision at every turn.
 To rebut the widely-circulated criticisms of her detractors, she wrote in 1853 A Key to Uncle Tom’s Cabin which substantiated Uncle Tom’s graphic story elements through a full disclosure of her investigatory research.

 First prize in Litchfield Academy essay contest, c.
 1823; first prize in Western Monthly magazine contest, 1834, for story “A New England Sketch.”